SergiosKar/Robot-Motion-Planning/README.md

 ![](media/5cbd8a2e3615e3a840d0c5061f4f1a03.jpg)

+## Find optimal path

-γ) In order to find the optimum path to move the robot from one point to another, we use the Visibility graph method.
+In order to find the optimum path to move the robot from one point to another, we use the Visibility graph method.
 However, because finding the entire graph has big time and memory complexity, we use a variation by finding all the visible tops from one point.
 More analytically in the case of the robot with 2